marmelab/react-admin/docs/Tutorial.md

 React-admin delegates every data query to a Data Provider function.
 This function must simply return a promise for the result.
 This gives extreme freedom to map any API dialect, add authentication headers, use endpoints from several domains, etc.

-For instance, let's imagine you have to use the my.api.url EST API, which expects the following parameters:
+For instance, let's imagine you have to use the my.api.url REST API, which expects the following parameters:

 | Action              | Expected API request |
 |---------------------|---------------------- |